 PROGRAM DETAILS

 See the Development and Performance sections below for details on program divisions including prerequisite skills, equipment requirements, and expected level of commitment.
 Need help choosing a program?
-Contact us at smrskischool@solitudemountain.com.
+Contact Teams' Manager Will Dujardin at w.dujardin@solitudemountain.com.

 Pass Requirements All Participants must purchase an Ikon Pass or Full Solitude Season Pass.